On this page, we list any trail-related issues of which we are currently aware. If you have any updates, please use our Report a Problem page.

 Our tremendous thanks to all the volunteers who helped to bring this to fruition.
 This is a beautiful bridge which will serve us all for years to come.

 “Thank you BTA.
 Bob Weatherall, and his fabulous bridge building team for such careful attention to the Chapman Way Bridge.
 We use it every week hacking our horses (15h QH to our 17.2Draft) as well as hiking, cycling, and running through this shared use trail.
 It is attractive, sturdy, and safe.
 Everyone we see on the trail has expressed how this beautiful bridge will be enjoyed for years to come.

 With grateful appreciation from your friends at the Burnstock Riding Club”

-We now have a two picnic tables, our kiosk is in the works, and we have a new bike rack.
-Thank you so much to Dave from the Topsfield Bike Store.
-Keep checking back, but feel free to pull in and enjoy.
+We now have a two picnic tables, our kiosk is almost completed and we have a new bike rack.
+Thank you so much to Dave Smith owner of the The Bicycle Shop in Topsfield.